Splode/hackwild/_drafts/getting-started-with-go-aws-lambda.md

 There are more benefits (and drawbacks) to the serverless model that I won't cover here.
 For more information, I recommend Mike Roberts' comprehensive [article on serverless architectures](https://www.martinfowler.com/articles/serverless.html).

-In this guide I cover the basics of getting started with serverless functions using Go and AWS.
+In this guide, I cover the basics of getting started with serverless functions using Go and AWS.

 ## Go AWS Lambda Workflow